 Throughout the first stage of our electrical training, students learn a combination of theoretical learning and practical skills, ensuring they have a well-rounded understanding of the electrical trade.
 Our experienced trainers deliver the courses and are always on hand to provide extra support and training where needed.

-Upon completing the first stage, Joe earned his DEI and 18th Edition Wiring Regulations.
+Joe earned his DEI and 18th Edition Wiring Regulations upon completing the first stage.

 As per the course requirements, Joe then had to work as a paid trainee to build his NVQ portfolio.
 While some students already have connections in the electrical industry to assist them in finding work, many don’t.
 This is where we can help.

 During training, we deliver our employability workshop.
 The workshop provides CV, cover letter and job hunting tips.
-Along with that, students can utilise our career development team to assisting them in finding work.
+Along with that, students can utilise our career development team to assist them in finding work.

 With the team’s help, Joe successfully secured employment with BMI Electrical Solutions.
 Starting work in November 2020, he’s been working there ever since.

 “I did my 8 week intensive course at Options Skills Purley and found it to be a great course.

 I started with a very basic knowledge of electrical installation and now feel extremely confident in my knowledge and ability.